dpmagill/iphys-toolbox/README.md

 Most of the features of FacePulseRate occur automatically, so few lines of code need to be used to return results under default options.
-For example, once the required toolboxes have been installed and FacePulseRate Toolbox is placed on Matlab's path, the following line is all that is needed to return results:
+For example, once the required toolboxes have been installed and FacePulseRate Toolbox is placed on Matlab's path, entering the following line in Matlab is all that is needed to return results:

     FacePulseRate(<\...\MyInputVideo.mp4>);